 I mentioned before how I have a hard time trying not to compare my kids.
 This is one of those situations.
 I know at 3 my daughter would have had a hayday with this.
 My son wasn’t as amused, but to be honest, he did a lot better than I thought.
 I didn’t think he’d be able to answer all of my questions, but I tried anyway, and some he answered in hilarious ways I never imagined.
 See what I mean:

-So here’s a few different lists of questions to ask your kids each year.
-The first 10 are easier for younger kids, and the next list are a little more inquisitive and deep.
+So here’s a few different lists of birthday questions for kids each year.
+The first 10 are easier for younger kids, and the next list is a little more inquisitive and deep.
 I’ll pull from more of those for my daughter.

 1. What’s one of your talents?
 (Or ask them to do something you know they can do like count as high as they can)

 3. What do you like to eat?

 4. What do you love to do?

 5. What do you want to do?
 (When you grow up?)

 7. What’s your favorite song?